Before Floyd death, activists saw progress on police reforms

 “We saw his eyes … we saw a lynching.
 George Floyd is Emmett Till, 2020,” he said, referring to the black 14-year-old who was abducted, beaten and killed in 1955 after he was accused of whistling at a white woman in Mississippi, a lynching that helped spur the civil rights movement.

-Bystander video and photos of the arrest show Floyd on the ground with his neck under Officer Derek Chauvin’s knee, while Chauvin ignores his pleas for help.
+Bystander video and photos of the arrest showed Floyd on the ground, while Officer Derek Chauvin kneels on his neck, ignoring his pleas for help.
 Two other officers appear to help hold him down, and a fourth attempts to keep space around the scene.

-“My stomach hurts, my neck hurts, everything hurts … I can’t breathe,” Floyd says in the video before eventually becoming motionless.
+“My stomach hurts, my neck hurts, everything hurts … I can’t breathe,” said Floyd, who eventually becomes motionless.

 Police initially said they arrested Floyd because he matched the description of a man suspected of passing a counterfeit $20 bill at a grocery store and that he resisted arrest.
 Police were trying to put Floyd in a squad car when he stiffened up and fell to the ground, saying he was claustrophobic, according to the criminal complaint detailing charges against Chauvin.